 Intermodal: A Means, Not an End

-Intermodal shipping has always been an integral part of the supply chain.
+Intermodal transportation has always been an integral part of the supply chain.
 Around U.S. ports, it’s a capacity aggregator and transshipment accelerator for imports and exports flowing through congested hubs.
 On the domestic side, intermodal is a freight economizer, reducing transport costs by rationalizing long-haul bulk moves between road, barge, rail—and occasionally air.

 For many years, commodity type, globalization, and cost dictated whether a shipment moved via intermodal.
 Today, however, consumer-facing companies are proactively seeking opportunities to mix transport, create economies of scale, access capacity, and deliver product in a more sustainable way.